Export Control

 - Securing an export license when needed.

-Note: while traveling, devices should be free from customized software or stored or accessible controlled technology.
-Individuals should consult with the Export Control Office and Information Technology department to verify if there are any restrictions with encryption technology or software, or other export-controlled items on a UCR-owned device that will be used for business purposes.
+Note: while traveling, university-owned items should be free from customized software or stored or accessible controlled technology.
+Individuals should consult with the Export Control Office and Information Technology department to verify if there are any restrictions with encryption technology or software, or other export-controlled items on a university-owned item that will be used for business purposes.
 When time is of the essence, individuals should consider utilizing a device that is free of encryption technology or software.

 Note: when traveling, if you access your cloud-account, you have exported the information into the country where you are at the time.
 If any of that information is export-controlled, a violation may have occurred.
 This holds true even if you are U.S. citizen and you uploaded the information while in the U.S. and you are accessing your account from a UCR or personally owned device.
 You should not access any information from a cloud account during international travel unless you are 100 percent certain the information is not export-controlled or considered proprietary.